SMXaS/ROSSERIAL-ROS-PYTHON-ROBOT/README.md

-# ROSSERIAL-ROBOT
+# ROSSERIAL-ROS-PYTHON-ROBOT
- * ROS with Arduino Robot DC Motors Control
+ * ROS connected with ROSSERIAL SUBSRIBERS and PYTHON PUBLISHERS
+ * ROBOT CONTROL + IMAGE RECOGNITION

 ## Usage
 * All the usage is commented with a code